nkDcoder/BankingAPI/README.md

 RUN WITH DOCKER
 ------------------------
-Run createDockerImage.bat for creating docker image Run runBankApiDocker.bat for running the created image
+Run createDockerImage.bat for creating docker image.
+Run runBankApiDocker.bat for running the created image
 ------------------------